wustl-pctg/ProWS/README.md

 compiler that won't inline some Cilk helper functions.
 You can find such a compiler [here](https://gitlab.com/wustl-pctg/llvm-cilk).

-Currently, the provided interface is basically that of std::mutex, so just replace calls to std::mutex::<func> with cilkrr::mutex::<func>.
+Currently, the provided interface is basically that of pthread_spinlock, so just replace calls to pthread_spinlock_<func>
+with porr::spinlock::<func>.
 That namespace will probably change.

 By default, once you've linked, nothing will actually happen.
 You'll need to set the environment variable CILKRR_MODE to tell the library to either record or replay.
 You can record with

-	CILKRR_MODE=record ./prog
+    PORR_MODE=record ./prog

 which will write out the results to ".cilkrecord".
 Later, the filename will be customizable with an environment variable.
 To replay, use

-	CILKRR_MODE=replay ./prog
+	PORR_MODE=replay ./prog

 You'll need to define a "config.mk" file at the top-level.
 Example file: